 The activity council coordinates and regulates all student activities on the Wenatchee campus with the approval of the student senate.
-The activity council, chaired by the ASWVC vice president, is composed of a representative from all organizations on the Wenatchee campus and approves student program scheduling at its weekly meeting.
+The activity council, chaired by the ASWVC vice president, is composed of a representative from all organizations on the Wenatchee campus and approves student program scheduling at its monthly meeting.
 The Omak campus coordinates student activities through the events coordinator with the approval of the student senate.

 Recognition as a Sponsored Student Program